elatov/elatov.github.io/_posts/2025-12-06-migrating-from-nginx-ingress-to-k8s-gateway-api.md

 ### Authentication with the Istio Gateway

-I was lazy for some of my applications and didn't enable authentixation on the application side initially.
+I was lazy for some of my applications and didn't enable authentication on the application side initially.
 But at this moment I took the opportunity and enabled **Basic Auth** on `alertmanager`, it included a lot of changes but they are all covered [here](https://github.com/prometheus-community/helm-charts/issues/3701)

 #### Configuring oauth2-proxy with istio